wdas/unf/doc/sphinx/getting_started.rst

     prim.GetAttribute("radius").Set(5)
     prim.GetAttribute("height").Set(10)

-This should have triggered five `Usd.Notice.ObjectsChanged`_ notices to be emitted.
-The first notice was emitted when the prim was created, the second and the fourth when both attributes where created, the third and fifth when they were given a default value.
+This should have triggered five :usd-cpp:`Usd.Notice.ObjectsChanged
+<ObjectsChanged>` notices to be emitted.
+The first notice was emitted when the
+prim was created, the second and the fourth when both attributes where created, the third and fifth when they were given a default value.
 As a result, the following information will be printed in the shell:

 .. code-block:: bash